FAQs about recent Protecting Your Super and insurance and legislation changes

 - Administration and investment fees and costs are capped at 3% for balances under $6000

-- Insurance will be cancelled on accounts that have been inactive for 16 continuous months, unless you let us know you want to keep your cover, or you contribute or transfer money into your super account before your account becomes inactive for this period
+- Insurance will be cancelled on super accounts that have been inactive for 16 continuous months, unless you let us know you want to keep your cover, or you contribute or transfer money into your super account before your account becomes inactive for this period

 The Protecting Your Super laws came into effect on 1 July 2019.

-Under the new laws, we’re to cancel your insurance cover if your account becomes ‘inactive’ (i.e. we haven’t received a contribution or rollover for you for at least 16 consecutive months).
+Under the laws, we’re to cancel your insurance cover if your account becomes ‘inactive’ (i.e. we haven’t received a contribution or rollover for you for at least 16 consecutive months).

 Once you’ve let us know you’d like to keep your insurance, it won’t be cancelled – even if your account stays inactive – as long as you have enough money in your account to maintain the cover and your cover isn’t cancelled for another reason under our policy.